noortan/reading-notes/class-03.md

 **Note:** If you omit the break statement, the next case will be executed even if the evaluation does not match the case.

 ###  The default Keyword
-The default keyword specifies the code to run if there is no case match:
+The default keyword specifies the code to run if  there is no case match